HOME

 Modeling career

 Although Kirkpatrick did not win "America's Next Top Model," she was voted fan favorite in a poll the show held after the conclusion of the series.
 Although the margin was not reported, Kirkpatrick said the producers told her she won by "a whole lot."
 As a result of the win, Kirkpatrick was awarded a six-month, rent-free apartment stay in New York City to pursue modeling opportunities.
 After her six-month stint in New York, Kirkpatrick plans to move to Germany to further pursue her modeling career.
 Kirkpatrick has received several representation offers from modeling agencies, including Tyra Banks' Bankable Productions.
-Kirkpatrick's official blog, Laurasmodellife.com, is featured on the website for "The Advocate-Messenger," a Danville, Kentucky-based newspaper.
-She was also slated to be the grand marshal of a downtown Christmas parade in her hometown of Stanford on December 5, 2009.
 Kirkpatrick has also appeared on Banks' talk show, "The Tyra Banks Show."
-Kirkpatrick has also taken part for some charity print work for 2010 Haiti earthquake relief.Kirkpatrick also had a cover and spread in LexScene Magazine. and was featured in Steve Madden's Summer 2010 Collection.
+Kirkpatrick has also taken part for some charity print work for 2010 Haiti earthquake relief.Kirkpatrick also had a cover and spread in LexScene Magazine and was featured in Steve Madden's Summer 2010 Collection.
+In 2013, she was featured in British Vogue.

 Shortly after her appearance on ANTM, Kirkpatrick started a dyslexia foundation, The Beautiful Minds.
 The foundation hosts runway shows and other events to raise awareness for dyslexia education.

 In 2011, she appeared in William Fitzsimmons, Beautiful Girl music video.
-In 2012, she participating on a YouTube channel, damodel69, which also in Da Model Salon with 2 episodes.
+In 2012, she participated on a YouTube channel, damodel69, which is also in Da'model Salon with 2 episodes.

 About Reality TV World •